Virginia Tech® home

 Section A - Meetings

-There will be at least two general meetings of the Academy each academic year, one in the fall and one in the spring.
-A general meeting may be called by the Chair or by 10% of the membership with two weeks notice.
+There will be at least two general meetings of the Academy each academic year, one in the Fall and one in the Spring.
+A general meeting may be called by the Chair or by 10% of the membership with two-weeks notice.
 This can be done by sending each member an e-mail or a printed invitation.

 Section B - Motions